wkrzywiec/food-delivery-redis/README.md

 # Food Delivery app

-This is a very simple food delivery distributed system.
+This is a very simple food delivery, event-driven distributed system.
 It allows to search for food and then order them with a delivery.

 ![image-1](/docs/image-1.png)
 ![image-2](/docs/image-2.png)